afsakar/filament-translatable-pro-docs/README.md

 Filament Translatable Pro uses AnyStack to handle payment, licensing, and distribution.

-You can get your license here: [FilamentPHP Translatable PRO](https://checkout.anystack.sh/filament-translatable-pro)

 To install you'll need to add the repository to your composer.json file:

 ```bash